Roslyn High School

-Roslyn High School is a public high school in Roslyn Heights, New York, United States, and is the only high school in the Roslyn Union Free School District, serving all of the district's students in grades 912.
+Roslyn High School is a public high school in Roslyn Heights, in Nassau County, New York, United States.
+It is the only high school in the Roslyn Union Free School District, serving all of the district's students in grades 9 through 12.

 History

 The property that Roslyn High School sits on was donated in the 1920s by Clarence and Katherine Mackay, both famous figures in Roslyn's history.
 They owned a large estate in the area, known as "Harbor Hill" (of which the donated land was once part), and a plaque was created to commemorate the land donation.
 It was originally located in the lobby of the original school building, and is now located on the wall near the replacement building's visitor entrance.

 Additionally, Katherine Mackay was the first woman to serve on Roslyn's school board.

 Original building (1920s1970s)

 The original school building opened in 1925, designed by architect William Bunker Tubby in the Colonial Revival Style.
 It consisted of a columned main entrance, adorned on both sides by symmetrical wings.
 The main entrance was reached by a staircase leading from the intersection of Lincoln Avenue and Roslyn Road.
 An extension was built off the back of the school in the 1950s during the postwar Baby boom, which stands to this day.

 The architect and the district commissioned the Olmsted Brothers to design the landscaping of the school's grounds.